 With sunbeds, parasols and a large sunbed area.
 The pool is a mix of saltwater and fresh water.
 Pool and beach towels are available.
 There is a small charge each time you change towels.

 With 1 over at the Imperial Belvedere, offering regular Asian and Italian themed dinners.

-The evening entertainment programme provides a wide variety of shows performed by the Animation Team.
+The evening entertainment programme provides a wide variety of performances by the Animation Team.
 Karaoke also available in the bar.